-The VRS investment team compiled three economic scenarios that provide a framing of global economic outcomes that could occur over the next several years.
+With the risks tilted to the downside, the VRS investment team compiled three economic scenarios that provide a framing of global economic outcomes that could possibly occur over the next several years.
 The following three illustrative scenarios are designed to show the potential magnitude of the impacts on plan funding.
 There is no degree of certainty that any of these three scenarios will correctly simulate what will actually occur over the next several years.
 Each scenario is front-loaded, meaning that the impact is modeled to occur over the next several years.